 Concessions and Rights’ Deprivations

 Recall that a main goal of this study was to test two distinct forms of marketplace discrimination.
-First, whether sellers provide concessions, beyond and above what the formal policy dictates, disproportionately more often to white customers than they do to black customers.
-Second, whether sellers deprive black consumers of their contractual rights as set forth in the retailers’ return policies disproportionately more often than they do white consumers.
+The first involves the question of whether sellers provide concessions, beyond and above what the formal policy dictates, disproportionately more often to white customers than they do to Black customers.
+The second was whether sellers deprive Black consumers of their contractual rights as set forth in the retailers’ return policies disproportionately more often than they do white consumers.

 For this purpose, testers were sent to return the items without the original receipts.
 The stores in the sample differ in their formal return policies as follows: 39% of the stores formally require a receipt for all returns, while 61% of the stores require receipts for cash refunds but offer exchange or store credit even absent a receipt.

-This Section reports the results of two main tests of discrimination.
-First, among stores which formally require a receipt for all returns, do sellers disproportionately grant concessions to white consumers compared to blacks?
-Second, among stores which formally allow for non-receipted exchanges or store credit, do sellers disproportionately deny this right from black consumers compared to white consumers?
+This Section reports the results of two major tests of discrimination.
+First, among stores that formally require a receipt for all returns, do sellers disproportionately grant concessions to white consumers compared to Black consumers?
+Second, among stores that formally allow for non-receipted exchanges or store credit, do sellers disproportionately deny Black consumers this right compared to white consumers?

-It is noteworthy that while the latter type of discrimination could also yield a breach of contract claim (as far as customers are denied their contractual right to return the good for store credit as stated in the store’s formal policy), the former type of discrimination is based on preferential treatment of consumers (or “tailored forgiveness”), beyond what the contract or policy dictate.
-Therefore, for the second type of discrimination, anti-discrimination or civil rights laws may provide the only available recourse.
+It is noteworthy that while the latter type of discrimination could also result in a breach of contract claim (insofar as customers are denied their contractual right to return the good for store credit as stated in the store’s formal policy), the former type of discrimination is based on preferential treatment of consumers (or “tailored forgiveness”), beyond what the contract or policy dictates.
+Therefore, anti-discrimination or civil rights laws may provide the only available recourse for the second type of discrimination.

-All else equal, among stores that formally allow for non-receipted returns, black testers were 25% more likely to be deprived of their contractual right to return the item for store credit or exchange than were white testers (38% likelihood of return denial among blacks versus 13% likelihood of return denial among whites, p < 0.01).
-Importantly, the widest gap (43%!) was observed between white females and black males.
-Black males were 46% likely to be deprived of their contractual rights, while white females were only 3% likely to experience said deprivation (p < 0.01).
+Controlling for all other variables, among stores that formally allowed for non-receipted returns, Black testers were 25% more likely to be deprived of their contractual right to return the item for store credit or exchange than were white testers (38% likelihood of return denial among Blacks versus 13% likelihood of return denial among whites, p < 0.01).
+Importantly, the widest gap (43%!) was observed between white females and Black males.
+Among Black males, 46% were likely to be denied their contractual rights, while only 3% of white females were likely to experience said denial (p < 0.01).

-Moving to test only those stores that formally require receipts for all returns, all else equal, white testers were 25% more likely to receive concessions (in the form of having their returns accepted for either store credit or exchange) than were black testers (45% v.
+Moving to test only those stores that formally require receipts for all returns, controlling for all other variables, white testers were 25% more likely to receive concessions (in the form of having their returns accepted for either store credit or exchange) than were Black testers (45% v.
 70% likelihood of experiencing concessions, p < 0.1).
-Importantly, the largest gap was observed between white males and black females this time.
-Black females were only 27% likely to receive a more lenient treatment than the policy dictated, while white males were as much as 75% likely to receive concessions.
+Importantly, the largest gap was observed between white males and Black females in this situation.
+Black females were only 27% likely to receive more lenient treatment than the policy dictated, while white males were as much as 75% likely to receive concessions.

-Table 5.
-Concessions and Rights’ Deprivations by Tester Race and Gender.
+Table 5 Concessions and Rights’ Deprivations by Tester Race and Gender